 - Better Broadband for Oxfordshire Programme – contract now completed enabling over 80,000 premises to access superfast broadband

-- Businesses in Rural Oxfordshire – new Defra funded contracts with BT and Airband delivering ultrafast broadband to rural Oxfordshire, focused on improving business productivity.
+- Businesses in Rural Oxfordshire – The new EAFRD funded contracts with BT and Airband delivering ultrafast broadband to rural Oxfordshire, focused on improving business productivity.
 Delivery of this project completed August 2022.

 - Rural Gigabit Connectivity Hub Site procurement – focussed on connecting public sector buildings with gigabit capable connectivity

 - Mobile Coverage – focused on improving 3G and 4G coverage, and the rollout of 5G across the county.

-The Digital Infrastructure Programme is run by Craig Bower (Programme Director), Mark Hopping (Voice and Digital Connectivity Programme Manager), Kerry Colston (GigaHubs Programme Manager), Claire Hutchins-Lee (Project Manager – Data Specialist), Anna Miles (Project Manager) and Tamar Bowley (Senior Marketing & Comms.
-Lead) and Jack Paviour (Admin Officer) with Tim Spiers (Director of Digital and ICT) as the Executive Sponsor and Councillor Ian Corkin, Cabinet Member for Council Business & Partnerships.
+The Digital Infrastructure Programme is run by Craig Bower (Programme Director), Mark Hopping (Voice and Digital Connectivity Programme Manager), Kerry Colston (GigaHubs Programme Manager), Claire Hutchins-Lee (Project Manager – Data Specialist), Anna Miles (Project Manager), Tamar Bowley (Senior Marketing & Comms.
+Lead) and Jack Paviour (Admin Officer) with Tim Spiers (Director of Digital and ICT) as the Executive Director and Councillor Ian Corkin, Cabinet Member for Council Business & Partnerships.